SpongePowered/SpongeGradle/README.md

 1. [**`BaseDevPlugin`** `org.spongepowered.gradle.base`](src/main/kotlin/org/spongepowered/gradle/plugindev/BaseDevPlugin.kt) -
 Provides a base of applying the `java-library` plugin, Java compatibility for Java 8, and adds the [Sponge Maven Repo](https://repo.spongepowered.org/maven) as a repository for dependency lookups.
-Does not perform other, but is applied by other plugins.
+Does not apply other **SpongeGradle** plugins, but is applied by other SpongeGradle plugins.
     - Applied Plugins:
         - `eclipse`
         - `idea`
             - Enables inheriting output directories
         - `java-library`
-    - Configurations:
+    - Applied Configurations:
         - `java.sourceCompatibility = JavaVersion.VERSION_1_8`
         - `java.targetCompatibility = JavaVersion.VERSION_1_8`
         - ```